-It has finally happened.
 There is now an anime that presents fan-service in a way that is wholly disgusting and repelling for a reason other than the usual problem of female sexualisation and objectification.
-It is gratuitous and unpleasant to look at, and becomes so bad towards the end that this series deserves to be reclassified as adults’ only.
+It is gratuitous and unpleasant to look at, and becomes so bad towards the end that this series deserves to be reclassified as adults only.
 Copious amounts of blood and gore are shoved in the viewer’s face as well, often for comedic effect, but the visual humour is most effective when it consists only of the contorted faces that the boys make when they are in trouble.
-Their horrified reactions at things are hilarious, and go a surprisingly long way in making this series watchable at all.
-Unfortunately, the sexual humiliation and torture seeks to undo all of that and makes the second disc extremely difficult to sit through.
+Their horrified reactions at various events are hilarious, and go a surprisingly long way in making this series watchable at all.
+Unfortunately, the sexual humiliation and torture completely undoes all of that and makes the second disc extremely difficult to sit through.

 Included in this release are the textless opening animation and the textless ending animation.
 These animation sequences are fairly typical for modern anime, although the ending animation unfortunately depicts the female characters in sexualised poses that are entirely unpleasant to look at.

 Prison School presents copious amounts of sexualised imagery in a way that is completely grotesque, uncomfortable to look at and often downright disturbing.
-For that reason, it cannot be recommended to fans of ecchi anime.
+For that reason, it cannot be recommended even to fans of ecchi anime.
 Instead, it may be enjoyed by those with a curiosity for the grotesque and those who want to see just how depraved teenage boys can be in a context where they are outnumbered 200:1 by girls.
 It is not pleasant.
 It is not erotic.
 Yet, some of the plans that the boys come up with are oddly clever despite the perverted intentions behind them.
 The horribly contorted faces that the boys make when something bad happens are weirdly amusing, and bad things are almost constantly occurring in every episode of this show.
-The dialogue can be quite funny at times, and the English dub makes it even funnier and more accessible to western audiences.
-Prison School starts out being more entertaining than it should be, but unfortunately turns into a disturbing exploration of teenage sexuality framed in what may be the single most unrealistic way I have ever seen.
+The dialogue can be funny at times, and the English dub makes it a little funnier and more accessible to western audiences.
+Prison School starts out being more entertaining than it should be, but unfortunately turns into a disturbing exploration of teenage sexuality framed in what is undoubtedly one of the single most unrealistic, misogynistic and utterly depraved ways ever seen in anime.